SCOPE OF THIS CHAPTER

 - If the child absconds, (s)he is likely to suffer Significant Harm; or

-- If the child is kept in any other description of accommodation (s)he is likely to injure her/himself or others.
+- If the child is kept in any other description of accommodation (s)he is likely to injure themselves or others.

 The use of secure accommodation should be for the minimum period necessary, following an assessment of likely risk to the child, others and public safety.